 We’ve heard you’re really into seeing live music!
 If you had to pick any three bands or artists, what would be your dream concert lineup to go see?

 This is an incredibly difficult question, so I’m going to start off by saying that my number one dream concert lineup would probably be 5 Seconds of Summer, Panic! at the Disco, and Queen.

 I’m going to follow that statement up, however, with a list of other dream concert lineups because I’ve always been terrible at picking favorites: All Time Low, Blink-182, and 5 Seconds of Summer.
 All past and current members of Celtic Thunder, in any combination to create a three band or artist lineup.
 Little Mix, 5 Seconds of Summer, and Panic! at the Disco.
-All Time Low, Marianas Trench, and 5 Seconds of Summer.
-Mayday Parade, All Time Low, and My Chemical Romance.
-Paramore, Fall Out Boy, and Panic! at the Disco.
-ONE OK ROCK, All Time Low, and 5 Seconds of Summer.
+Marianas Trench, Muse, and 5 Seconds of Summer.
+Paramore, Fall Out Boy, and My Chemical Romance.
+Mayday Parade, State Champs, and 5 Seconds of Summer.
 Waterparks, ONE OK ROCK, and 5 Seconds of Summer.
-Go Radio, Mayday Parade, and State Champs.
 2NE1, Epik High, and Big Bang.
 EXO, GOT7, and BTS.

 More About Monica:

 Favorite Panic! at the Disco song: “Nine in the Afternoon.”